HexagonMI-DE-StructureCoE/Mentat-Procedures/README.md

 ## User Plugins

-The User Plugins can be found in Mentat menu and are idenfied by the prefix gh (GitHub) Every Marc-Mentat can contribute to this repo !!!
+The User Plugins can be found in Mentat menu and are idenfied by the prefix gh (GitHub).
+Every Marc-Mentat users can contribute to this repo !!!

 ## List
 1. [User Plugin Demo](user1_plugin/README.md) contains a basic introduction to user plugin development